CosmicScale/PSBBN-Definitive-English-Patch/README.md

 ## Notes

-\* Also compatible with the PS2 Slim SCPH-700xx models with an [IDE Resurrector](https://gusse.in/shop/ps2-modding-parts/ide-resurrector-origami-v0-7-flex-cable-for-ps2-slim-spch700xx/) or similar mod.
+\* Also compatible with the PS2 Slim SCPH-700xx models with an [IDE Resurrector](https://gusse.in/shop/ps2-modding-parts/ide-resurrector-origami-v0-7-flex-cable-for-ps2-slim-spch700xx/) or similar hardware mod.
 [PS2 HDD RAW Image Install](#ps2-hdd-raw-image-install) is not compatible with early model Japanese PS2 consoles (SCPH-10000, SCPH-15000 and SCPH-18000) that have an external HDD due to space limitations (unless the stock drive is replaced with a 120+ GB drive).
 When [patching an existing PSBBN install](#patch-an-existing-psbbn-install), Kloader might have compatibility issues with early model Japanese PS2 consoles (SCPH-10000, SCPH-15000 and SCPH-18000).
 - Use OPL-Launcher to launch PS2 games from the Game Channel.
 More details can be found [here](https://github.com/ps2homebrew/OPL-Launcher).
 - Lacks support for large HDDs, drives larger than 130 GB cannot be taken full advantage of.
 PSBBN can only see the first 130,999 MB of data on your HDD/SSD (as reported by wLaunchELF).
 If there is 131,000 MB or more on your HDD/SSD, PSBBN will fail to launch.
 Delete data so there is less than 131,000 MB used, and PSBBN will launch again.
 Be extra careful if you have installed via the [PS2 HDD RAW Image](#ps2-hdd-raw-image-install) on a drive larger than 120 GB, going over 130,999 MB will corrupt the drive.
 - You may need to manually change the title of your "Favorite" folders if they were created before you [Patched an existing PSBBN install](#patch-an-existing-psbbn-install).